tscanlin/developers.optimizely.com/src/content/server/reference/datafile/0-intro.md

 You can fetch the datafile for your Optimizely project in two ways:

 * *Use the Optimizely CDN.*  For example, if the ID of your project is `12345` you can access the file at https://cdn.optimizely.com/json/12345.json.
-* *Use the Optimizely REST API.* For example, if the ID of your proejct is `12345` you can access the file at https://www.optimizelyapis.com/experiment/v1/projects/12345/json.
+* *Use the Optimizely REST API.* For example, if the ID of your project is `12345` you can access the file at https://www.optimizelyapis.com/experiment/v1/projects/12345/json.
 Please note that as with other requests to the REST API, you will have to [authenticate with an API token](/rest/getting-started).

 If you'd like your server to use the most up-to-date version of the datafile, we recommend setting up a webhook that will send a request to your servers every time there is an update to the datafile.
 You can setup webhooks in the Custom Project interface under *Settings > Webhooks*.